ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyBezier.rst

 IBasicManeuverStrategyBezier
 ============================

-.. py:class:: IBasicManeuverStrategyBezier
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyBezier

    object

    Interface used to access options for a Bezier Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyBezier

 Overview
 --------